Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:05 these Python scientific projects get together.

-09:10 And it's pretty neat.
+09:11 And it's pretty neat.

-09:11 Last year was the first, and they did a whole bunch of cool things last year, including
+09:15 And they did a whole bunch of cool things last year, including some, yeah, a bunch of planning

 09:22 They had a working group on sparse arrays.

-09:30 So community building, lots of great resources to try to get some of these core things together.
+09:31 So community building, lots of great resources to try to get some of these core things together.

 09:40 And so one of the things here was like another pytest plugin.

-09:45 I'm like, cool, what's that do?
+09:45 I'm like, cool.

-09:47 So popped over, this is pytest Regex.
+09:47 So popped over.

-09:50 And well, if you've got a large, especially parameterized, but really a large pytest code
+09:50 And well, if you've got a large, especially parameterized, but really a large pytest code,

 09:58 test code base, sometimes you've got like quite a few tests coming in.

-10:02 And how do you specify?
+10:03 And how do you specify?

-10:04 One of the ways you can pick out a subset of tests is to use the dash k option to say,
+10:04 One of the ways you can pick out a subset of tests is to use the dash K option to say,

 10:10 hey, I just want to use something that has tests like underscore 3D in it to try to get

-10:27 But the it isn't as powerful as a regular expression, but with this plugin, you can
+10:28 But it isn't as powerful as a regular expression.

-10:36 use a regular expression to select the test names, which is kind of awesome.
+10:34 But with this plugin, you can use a regular expression to select the test names, which is

 10:41 I think it's kind of awesome.